-Another type of card that is popular with Canadians are pre-paid credit cards such as KOHO.
+Another type of card that is popular with Canadians are pre-paid credit cards such as the KOHO Mastercard® Prepaid card (formerly KOHO prepaid Visa).
 These cards are offered by financial institutions but it’s up to you to load the money on the card yourself.
 This means no high interest rates since you are spending the money you loaded on.
 Most pre-paid credit cards have no annual fees as well, which is another perk.

-In many ways, pre-paid credit cards are more like a debit card (a card linked directly to your bank accout) than a credit card.
+In many ways, pre-paid credit cards are more like a debit card (a card linked directly to your bank account) than a credit card.
 However, pre-paid credit cards go further than your basic debit card as several pre-paid credit cards have perks, benefits, and rewards programs.
-No credit history check is required for a pre-paid credit card, making it an easy option for new Canadians to get, however, it’s important to note that pre-paid credit cards will not help you build your credit like a secured or traditonal credit card will.
-The exception being the KOHO prepaid Visa which has a credit building add-on for a monthly fee.
+No credit history check is required for a pre-paid credit card, making it an easy option for new Canadians to get, however, it’s important to note that pre-paid credit cards will not help you build your credit like a secured or traditional credit card will.
+The exception is the KOHO prepaid Mastercard which has a credit building add-on for a monthly fee.

 How to Manage Credit Cards

 Getting a credit card and using it properly is a fast and easy way to help build your credit score.

 As mentioned above, if you don’t qualify for an unsecured credit card in Canada then you can get a secured credit card to help you build credit.